lambdaclass/riak_core_tutorial/README.md

 [here](https://github.com/rzezeski/try-try-try/tree/master/2011/riak-core-conflict-resolution) and [here](https://github.com/basho/riak_core/commit/036e409eb83903315dd43a37c7a93c9256863807).

 #### Vnode implementation
-If you check our vnode implementation, you'll notice half of the callbacks deal with handoff.
+If you check our vnode implementation, you'll notice that half of the callbacks deal with handoff.
 Let's go over their implementation, in the same order as they are called.